loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-summary.md

 At the time the event was only at its third edition - if I recall correctly - and much smaller in scale.
 I had joined my very first hackathon there with two fellow students.
 While we didn’t win, we walked away with our heads held high by grabbing the award for “Best Disguise.”
 Of course, that might have been because we were the only team in this category.

-Fast forward to 2024, and the event has grown exponentially.
+Fast forward to 2024 and the event has grown exponentially.
 Spanning three days, with 11 rooms, over 300 speakers, and countless sessions, it is now a cornerstone of the API community.

 > [!NOTE]
 > A big shoutout to [Octo](https://octo.com/) for sponsoring my ticket and made possible for me to dive into this vibrant ecosystem!

-I only went to the second day, so here my highlights from Day 2.
+I only went for a day, so here are my highlights from Day 2.

-The day kicked off with two insightful keynotes:
+It kicked off with two insightful keynotes:
 - ["The state of Api Management"](/api-days/2024/talks/#The-state-of-Api-Management) by Mark O'Neil
 - ["Build abstractions, not illusions"](/api-days/2024/talks/#Build-abstractions-not-illusions) by Gregor Hohpe